syncfusion-content/blazor-docs/blazor/listview/how-to/listview-with-hyper-link-navigation.md

 ---
 layout: post
-title: ListView with hyper-link navigation in Blazor ListView Component | Syncfusion
+title: Blazor ListView Component with hyper-link navigation | Syncfusion
-description: Learn here all about ListView with hyper-link navigation in Syncfusion Blazor ListView component and more.
+description: Checkout and learn here all about Blazor ListView Component with hyper-link navigation and much more.
 platform: Blazor
 control: Listview
 documentation: ug
 ---

-# ListView with hyper-link navigation in Blazor ListView Component
+# Blazor ListView Component with hyper-link navigation

 We can use `anchor` tag along with `href` attribute in our ListView `Template` property for navigation.